ihouwat/shopping-list-react-app-demo/README.md

 ### Build
 `npm start`

-This is just a frontend demo.
-For a version that includes a server, [go here](https://github.com/ihouwat/shopping-list-react-app-complete).
+Note: this is just a frontend demo.
+For a build that includes a server, [go here](https://github.com/ihouwat/shopping-list-react-app-complete).

 ## Technologies Used
 * [create-react-app](https://create-react-app.dev/): To create React application